-Like every other CMS on the planet, Sitecore's data is stored in a database, well to be more precise several databases.
-If you look at your SQL server after you install a fresh copy of SQL, you should see something like this:
+In this tutorial, you will learn a little more about SiteCores database architecture.
+Like every other CMS on the planet, Sitecore's data is stored in a database.
+Where Sitecore differs from a lot of other CMS systems, Sitecore makes use of multiple databases.
+If you look at your SQL server after you install a fresh copy of Sitecore, you should see something like this:

-This may seem like a lot of databases, but each has its own specific purpose.
-Out of these databases, Sitecore CMS itself uses three to manage content within the CMS itself, which are core, master and web.
+This may seem like a lot of databases for a single CMS, however, each database has its own specific purpose.
+The CMS uses three databases to store content.
+These are called

-As the name implies, this is where the 'Core' Sitecore items and associated data are stored.
-Things like.Net Membership Provider tables etc..
+Core: As the name implies, this is where the

-This is where your live websites data will live.
+Web: This is where the production website data will be stored.
 When you want a page to go live, you will promote it from the

 Analytics and xDb